5 Tips to Properly Maintain Your Tools

 Never store your tools in a hot or humid place, especially metal ones.
 Damp environments can corrode metals, and moist areas can degrade electrical components.

 We recommend investing in a dehumidifier.
-Dehumidifiers are generally affordable and won’t make a dent in your budget when considering your tools’ cost.
+Dehumidifiers are generally affordable and won’t dent your budget when considering your tools’ cost.

 5) Practice Safety Precautions